sdil/personal-blog/content/about/index.md

 ## Skills

-I have been working with in **Content Delivery Network (CDN)** industry for 3+ years and have been coding professionally in **Python** during that period.
+I have been working with in **Content Delivery Network (CDN)** and Video Streaming industry for 3+ years and have been coding professionally in **Python** during that period.
 I have a deep understanding of how CDN works in addition to web development and DevOps knowledge.
 Along the way, I have been working many technologies.

 ### Web Development

 I have experience in developing:

-- Monolithic web services using [Django <3](/tags/django/) and Java Spring (legacy system) in production
+- Monolithic web services using [Django](/tags/django/) and Spring in production
 - Microservices using Flask and [Golang Echo](/tags/golang/) (non-production)
-- Function as a Service (FaaS) system using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront
+- Serverless Function as a Service (FaaS) using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront
 - Web frontend [VueJS & NuxtJS](/tags/vuejs/), jQuery, Bulma & Bootstrap CSS Framework

 ### DevOps